China's focus on panda conservation has come at the cost of other species: study

-(CNN)China has spent years working to save its iconic giant panda and has celebrated real success in recent years, but those efforts have failed to protect leopards and other large carnivores that share their habitats.
+(CNN)China has spent decades working to save its iconic giant panda and has celebrated real success in recent years, but those efforts have failed to protect leopards and other large carnivores that share its habitats.

 The panda's status was changed from "endangered" to "vulnerable" in 2016, in a sign that decades of Chinese conservation efforts had paid off.
 However, several carnivorous populations have seen their numbers drop sharply during the same period -- potentially placing the larger ecosystem at risk, according to a new study released Monday by a joint China-United States team.